Gluten, Gluten Intolerance, and Celiac Disease

 Doctors across the country noticed people feeling better without gluten.
 From there, Celiac disease was discovered.
 It turns out that some people cannot digest the gluten in wheat.

 For people with gluten intolerance or Celiac disease, certain carbohydrates cause stomach pain and digestive problems.
-Gluten is a protein complex found in wheat, barley and rye.
-Gluten make up between 50%-80% of the protein in these grains.
+Gluten is a protein complex found in wheat, barley, and rye.
+Gluten makes up between 50%-80% of the protein in these grains.
 Some people’s bodies can’t break gluten down.
 This causes a wide range of symptoms.

-It depends from person to person how severe the symptoms of gluten intolerance are.
+It depends on person to person how severe the symptoms of gluten intolerance are.
 Some people can’t have gluten at all.
 This is called Celiac disease.
 They must eat a gluten-free diet or they experience terrible pain.
 Some people just have a hard time processing gluten.
 These people are gluten intolerant.
-They also experience stomach pain, but may be able to digest some glutens.
+They also experience stomach pain but may be able to digest some glutens.

 How does gluten work?